ConSensus: Multi-Agent Collaboration for Multimodal Sensing

 Grounding LLMs with sensor data enables a broad spectrum of sensing tasks by leveraging world knowledge and semantic reasoning to interpret rich real-world contexts.
 Early works~\citep{penetrativeai, fewshothealth} demonstrated that LLMs can interpret raw or processed sensor data to solve real-world sensing problems.
 Subsequent studies have explored broader reasoning capabilities over sensor inputs~\citep{llmsense} , conversational analysis over long-term sensor traces~\citep{sensorchat}.
 To improve sensor understanding, recent works proposed transforming sensor data into visual representations~\citep{bymyeyes}, aligning LLMs with modality-specific encoders~\citep{llasa}, or pre-training large-scale sensor language models~\citep{sensorlm, opentslm, medtsllm}.
 Additionally, agentic approaches have been proposed to decompose complex sensor analysis into modular actions or workflows~\citep{autoiot, personalhealthagent}.

 However, most existing studies focus on single or a small number of sensor modalities and do not explicitly address the challenges of heterogeneous sensors.
-In this work, we investigate multimodal sensing with LLMs, identifying fundamental challenges related to dense inputs and the absence of effective semantic-level fusion mechanisms, and propose a solution to address these limitations.
+DriveAgent~\citep{driveagent} extends this direction to driving scenarios through a multi-agent framework with specialized agents for perception, reasoning, and decision making over multimodal sensor streams.
+In this work, we instead study general multimodal sensing, identifying fundamental challenges related to dense inputs and the absence of effective semantic-level fusion mechanisms, and propose a solution to address these limitations.